 The city of Nara itself

 Outside the temple complex and deer park, it’s made very clear that Nara is keen on its deer.
-We particularly enjoyed this deer-themed streetlamp.
+I particularly enjoyed this deer-themed streetlamp.

 Of course, like everywhere in Japan, you’re never more than a few feet from a never-ending mall.
 There were lots of cute deer-themed souvenirs as well as the usual myriad of restaurant options.